alleyinteractive/mantle-docs/docs/testing/installation-manager.md

 default configuration of WordPress, such as the database name, username, and password.

-The following are the default values and the enviormental variables that can be used to override them:
+The following are the default values and the environmental variables that can be used to override them:

 | Variable/Setting | Default Value | Environmental Variable Name |